-Do you toss used green tea leaves after brewing?
+Do you throw away the tea leaves after brewing green tea?

-Green tea leaves are not only to brew but actually edible after.
+In fact, tea leaves are not only delicious to drink, but can also be eaten afterwards.

 Used green tea leaves are edible?

 It may be surprising to know that used green tea leaves are edible, but it’s quite common in those famous tea producing areas such as Kyoto and Shizuoka as the local people often eat them.

 It doesn’t mean that used green tea leaves have no flavors or aromas left: The flavor of tea would gently fill in your mouth with a little bit of seasoning.

 Especially used high-end sencha tea leaves like gyokuro are easy to eat as they have rich umami left with no bitterness.

 Green tea leaves contain rich nutrients that are said to be good for your health.
 The nutrients have two types: “water-soluble” that dissolves in water and “fat-soluble” that dissolves in fats and oils , and about 70% of tea nutrients are fat-soluble.